sigp/lighthouse/book/src/redundancy.md

 - *Synced is preferred*: the validator client prefers a synced beacon node over one that is still syncing.
-- *Failure is sticky*: if a beacon node fails, it will be flagged as offline the rest of the slot (12 seconds).
+- *Failure is sticky*: if a beacon node fails, it will be flagged as offline and wont be retried again for the rest of the slot (12 seconds).
 This helps prevent the impact of time-outs and other lengthy errors.

+> Note: When supplying multiple beacon nodes the `http://localhost:5052` address must be explicitly
+> provided (if it is desired).
+It will only be used as default if no `--beacon-nodes` flag is
+> provided at all.

 ### Configuring a redundant Beacon Node